-The agricultural sector consists of farming, fishing, and forestry and is the Colombian's smallest economic sector, accounting for 8% of GDP and about 16% of employment.
+The agricultural sector consists of farming, fishing, and forestry and is the Colombian's smallest economic sector, accounting for 9% of GDP and about 14% of employment.

 Farming: Only about 2% of Colombia's territory is dedicated to cultivation.
-The most important crop, coffee, accounts for almost over 8% of all exports and contributes about 8% of the world's total coffee supply.
+The most important crop, coffee, accounts for almost 7% of all exports and contributes nearly 10% of the world's total coffee supply.
 Other important products include flowers, bananas, sugarcane, cotton, rice, tobacco, and corn.
 Large commercial farms employ modern agricultural techniques to produce commodities for export and domestic consumption.
 There are also small family-owned farms that engage in subsistence agriculture.